-Charismatic leadership style will have a critical-down effect on the organization, where employees will have a lot of management optimism, confidence, work attitude and high personal expectations.
+A charismatic leadership style will have a critical-down effect on the organization, where employees will have a lot of management optimism, confidence, work attitude, and high personal expectations.
 In fact, if someone in charge is particularly interested in their development and promotion, many employees can become great leaders themselves.

-It promotes a fun and improved work environment.
+5. It promotes fun and an improved work environment.

 By controlling them, charismatic leaders sometimes cannot clearly see the potential dangers within the organization.
 Also, the confidence they have in their skills makes them think that success will continue indefinitely.
 By not having other management staff with the same information, they may miss out on any threat to the financial well-being of their business.